rafasysop/send-whatsapp-node/README.md

-# Elesctron sender WhatsApp Application
+# Electron sender WhatsApp Application

 **Clone and run for a quick way to see Electron in action.**